 Then make some cutouts of the furniture pieces you intend to keep.
 I use colorful post-its and post-it markers for the cutouts so that I can move items around on my graph until I get everything where I want it.

-Now, use your floor plan to ensure your room has good flow.
+Now, use your floor plan to ensure your room has a good flow.
 Move and play around with different arrangements.

 If you want to add an item that you don’t have, like a rug or chair, go ahead and make a cutout and see if it fits into your room without disrupting the flow.

-As you play around with your set up, try to set specific zones in this room.
+As you play around with your setup, try to set specific zones in this room.
 For example, if you have to have a place for your child to play with toys, set a zone just for this specific area.

 You can create zones for entertainment, pets, music, and even crafts.

 Now, it is time to make a shopping list of anything you need that will help keep it organized such as baskets and bins.